0sps/sullivan.mx/_posts/2026-04-01-Gavin-Grier-stalker.md

 The first messages came in right as I went quiet with Gavin.
 These messages consisted of homophobic slurs and aggressive texts.

+**For the rest of this article, I will use BLUE outlines to denote text messages that came from Gavin's REAL number.
+RED outlines will indicate fake phone numbers; ones that resolve to no caller ID, are impossible to track down, and are associated with online carriers like Pinger and TextNow.**

 <figure style="max-width: 600px; text-align: center;">
   <a href= "/assets/gavin1.png"><img src="/assets/gavin1.png" alt="S" style="height: 50vh;"></a>
   <figcaption>The stalker (Gavin) texting me.
 I had lost cell service for 3 days, and posted about it on my Snapchat story.
 At this point, I had Gavin added on Snapchat.</figcaption>